nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br/>

-The effect of a `save` depends on the command you used to enter this view.
+The effect of a `save` depends on the command you used to enter the profile page.
 * If this was an `edit` command, your changes to the fosterer will be saved.<br>
-* If this was an `add` command,  the new fosterer with the inputted details will be added, and you will be redirected back to the main window.
+* If this was an `add` command,  the new fosterer with the inputted details will be added, and you will be redirected back to the main page.

 <br>

 #### Exiting the profile page

-Entering <code>exit</code> closes the profile page and directs you back to the main page. <br>
+Entering <code>exit</code> closes the profile page and directs you back to the main page.
 Foster Family will warn you if you attempt to exit without saving your changes.

 <br>